Skip to content

 In syntactical terms the order of the words is subject–verb–object (or SVO in short).
 This is the normal and neutral word order in Pandunia.

-mi vide tu. – I see you.
+mi visi tu. – I see you.

 If the words are arranged in the opposite order, the entire sentence will have the opposite meaning.

-tu vide mi. – You see me.
+tu visi mi. – You see me.

 The subject and object roles are related to syntax, which deals with word order and other grammatical phenomena.
 The agent, instrument and patient roles are related to semantics, which is about the meaning of words.
 The semantic and syntactic roles can be mapped together in many ways.
 Usually the most energetic semantic participant takes the role of the subject.